artemis-analytics/artemis/docs/artemis.md

 The data science and social science community typically deal with tabular data which manifests itself in various forms, most commonly refered to as DataFrames.
-The dataframe concept and semantics found in various systems are common, however, the underlying byte-level memory represention varies across systems.
-So, it is very rare to directly share code across languages are processing systems.
-Effectively, no standard exists for in-memory tables which are found in varios systems:
+The dataframe concept and the semantics found in various systems are common to the various DataFrames.
+However, the underlying byte-level memory represention varies across systems.
+The difference in the in-memory representation prevents sharing of algorithmic code across various systems and programming languages.
+Effectively, no standard exists for in-memory tabular data.
+Common examples of tabular data in-use today by data and social scientists:

-Tabular data is commonly found in SQL.
+* Tabular data is commonly found in SQL.
-Big data community developed Spark and Hive.
+* Big data community developed Spark and Hive.
-In-memory data frame in data science languages: python has pandas, R has data.table, and Julia has jil.table.
+* In-memory data frame in data science languages: python has pandas, R has data.table, and Julia has jil.table.

-Tha Apache Arrow project solves the non-portable dataframe problem by defining an open, language independent common record format.
-The outcome of Arrow is a development platform for data scientists for building data processing systems.
+Tha Apache Arrow project solves the non-portable dataframe problem by defining an open, cross-language development platform for in-memory data which specifies a standardized language-independent columnar memory format for flat and hierarchical data, organized for efficient analytic operations on modern hardware.
+Arrow provides computational libraries and zero-copy streaming messaging and interprocess communication.
+The key benefits of Arrow:

-Arrow focuses on standard format and performance
-for efficient in-memory processing on modern computing architectures which is cross-language and focues on system interoperability.
+Fast – enables execution engines to take advantage of the latest SIMD (Single input multiple data) operations in modern processes, for native vectorized optimization of analytical data processing.
+Columnar layout is optimized for data locality for better performance.
+The Arrow format supports zero-copy reads for fast data access without serialization overhead.

+Flexible – Arrow acts as a high performance interface between various systems and supports a wide variety of industry specific languages, including Python, C++ with Go in progress.

+Standard – Apache Arrow is backed by key developers from major open-source projects.

+Arrow defines language agnostic column-oriented data structures for array data which include:

+* Fixed-length primitive types: numbers, booleans, date and times, fixed size binary, decimals, and other values that fit into a given number
+* Variable-length primitive types: binary, string
+* Nested types: list, struct, and union
+* Dictionary type: An encoded categorical type

+Arrow is an ideal in-memory transport layer for data being read or written to Apache Parquet files.
+Apache Parquet (Parquet, n.d.) project provides open-source columnar data storage format for use in data analysis systems.
+Parquet contains in-file metadata of column data types and names.
+Files can be organized as Parquet datasets which facilitate partitioned data.
+Data columns can be read or written as subsets, facilitating fast reading and skimming of datasets.
+Apache Arrow and Parquet will facilitate fast data processing, efficient data storage, and improved governance on data access due to the in-file metadata.
+The key aspect for integration into a simulation framework and processing framework for non-traditional administrative data is the data validation to correctly infer and define column data types, and convert the raw data to the common format.
+Arrow supports Pandas which will likely accelerate the adoption of Python and Pandas as the de-factor processing tool.
 Apache Arrow is a column-oriented in-memory format with direct persistency to various column-oriented backend storage systems.
 The choice for column-oriented format is based on the benefits achieved for performance reasons.